Alberto0235/USB3.2-Hub-4Port/README.md

 > Both the TUSB8044A and HD3SS3220 support **native polarity inversion** on
 > SuperSpeed pairs — P/N can be swapped freely during routing with no via
 > tricks or register configuration required.

-> [!NOTE]
-> Routing close-ups of the SS pairs and TUSB8044A QFN breakout will be added
-> here once the assembled board arrives.

 ---